×

 1 Specify the supported architectures.
 Valid values include amd64,arm64, or both values.

-Tainting every node for a specific architecture
+Tainting each node for a specific architecture

-Example MachineSet with a taint set
+Example machine set with taint set

 apiVersion: machine.openshift.io/v1beta1